image-rs/image/README.md

 - \* Requires the `avif-native` feature, uses the libdav1d C library.

-Support for certain obscure image formats not listed above is provided by [image-extras](https://github.com/image-rs/image-extras).
+Decoding support for additional image formats not listed above is provided by [image-extras](https://github.com/image-rs/image-extras).

 We also provide a plugin interface that lets third-party crates act as format implementations for `image`.
 If the format you need is not listed above, check crates.io for crates that implement it.